yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My research interests mainly lie in arithmetic  geometry and algebra.
+My research interests mainly lie in arithmetic  geometry, number theory, and algebra.
 Specifically, some of the topics I'm curious about are:

 - \\(\mathbb A^1\\)-enumerative geometry
 - Brauer groups and rational points